mrsac7/placement-resources/Indeed/README.md

 # Indeed
-> Collection of coding questions asked by Indeed during placements at IITs
+> Collection of coding questions appearing in online assessment of Indeed during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index